We have previously explored Vitamin D and the ways in which it aids the

 studies supporting the notion that improvement in vitamin D status reduced

-risk of many deadly cancers.”
+the risk of many deadly cancers.”

 It has proven to be extremely beneficial, yet “Vitamin D insufficiency